Abelian capitulation of ray class groups

-{ {\bf Abstract.} Buiding on Bosca's method, we extend to tame ray class groups the results on principalization of ideals of a number field by composition with abelian extensions of a subfield first studied by Gras.
-More precisely, for any extension of number fields $K/\k$, completly split at at least one infinite place, and any squarefree divisor $\m$ of $K$, we prove that there exist infinitely many abelian extensions $F/\k$ such as the ray classes mod $\m$ of $K$ principalize in $KF$.
+{ {\bf Abstract.} Building on Bosca's method, we extend to tame ray class groups the results on capitulation of ideals of a number field by composition with abelian extensions of a subfield first studied by Gras.
+More precisely, for every extension of number fields $K/\k$,where at least one infinite place splits completely, and every squarefree divisor $\m$ of $K$, we prove that there exist infinitely many abelian extensions $F/\k$ such that the ray class group mod $\m$ of $K$ capitulates in $KF$.
 As a consequence we generalize to tame ray class groups the results of Kurihara on triviality of class groups for maximal abelian pro-extensions of totally real number fields. }